0

 Industrial Revolution

 All Ground Effect clothing enjoys a warm machine wash at around 40°C. Hand washing is therapeutic and often the only option on tour, but machines (especially front loaders) are gentle on your gear, tough on dirt and rinse really well.
-Soap or detergent residue is not desirable, especially for HydroFoil™ rainwear and Softail™ pads.
+Soap or detergent residue is not desirable, especially for HydroFoil™ rainwear and eXo™ or Softail™ pads.

 Not the Chemical Brothers